stome/stomev1/README.md

 stome
 =====

-Stome is a stand-alone Java link tagging program, somewhat like the web-app Delicious.
+Stome is a stand-alone link tagging program written in Java, somewhat like the web-app Delicious.

 COMPILE
 "./build.sh" (minus the parentheses) in the project directory should build Stome.jar.